kamilnazarli/user-account-system/UserAccountSystem/README.md

 Choose an option: 1
 Enter your password: wrongpass
 Account is locked due to too many failed attempts.
 Wait at least one minute.```

+## 📄 Log File

+The `log.txt` file automatically stores login and system event logs such as:

+- Successful and failed login attempts
+- Password updates and resets
+- Account lockouts and unlocks

+This file is useful for tracking user activity and debugging.

+> Note: If you're running this program locally, a new `log.txt` will be created in the project directory if it doesn't already exist.